kdschlosser/Sensibo_Sky_API/README.md

      device.mode = 'heat'

+ You can also access the mode as an attribute of the device.

+     device.heat.activate()

  The only issue with using the name of the mode is unless you have verified that your unit supports the mode it can raise a `ValueError`.
  That is why it is best to use the supported modes to gather the modes